|By Business Wire||

 The CloudBees Services Partner Program provides:

 - PaaS integrator partnership – ideal for service providers who want to use cloud resources for an initial Proof of Concept (POC) and then proceed with the project.
 With the CloudBees PaaS, service providers can build, deploy, monitor and manage customer applications in the cloud.
-These partners utilize the DEV@cloud and RUN@cloud services throughout the entire application lifecycle.
+These partners utilize the [email protected] and [email protected] services throughout the entire application lifecycle.

 - Jenkins Enterprise by CloudBees reseller partnership – designed for service providers who also want to resell Jenkins Enterprise by CloudBees.
 Jenkins Enterprise by CloudBees provides support and enterprise-class plugins for the world’s most popular Continuous Integration server.
 Jenkins Enterprise by CloudBees is comprised of open source Jenkins, along with additional proprietary plugins and technical support.